kubevela/kubevela.github.io/versioned_docs/version-v1.1/case-studies/gitops.md

       path: ./infrastructure
 ```

+`apps.yaml` and `infra.yaml` in `clusters/` are similar.
+Their difference is to watch different directories.
+In `apps.yaml`, the `properties.path` will be `./apps`.

+Apply the files in `clusters/` manually.
+They will sync the files in `infrastructure/` and `apps/` dir of the Git repo.

 #### Directory `apps/`

-The file in `apps` is a simple application with database information and Ingress.
+The file in `apps/` is a simple application with database information and Ingress.
 The app serves HTTP service and connects to a MySQL database.
 In the '/' path, it will display the version in the code; in the `/db` path, it will list the data in database.

 ```yaml
 apiVersion: core.oam.dev/v1beta1